Today’s business decision-maker has an abundance of marketing research services available to them.

 An email or online survey is much easier to ignore.

-Mail survey disadvantages ❌
+Mail survey cons ❌

 Before you run to the post office, it should be noted that the average data quality and time invested in mail surveys deter non-restricted industries from choosing this type of market research methodology.